 This Colombian coffee was processed using a new process in the coffee industry.
-It's called anaerobic process because the coffee is put in containers with no oxygen as it is dried.
+It's called anaerobic process because the coffee is put in containers with no oxygen as it ferments.

-This coffee was grown and processed at the Terra Coffee SAS group in the Huila region.
-I'm roasting it exactly like a normal washed Colombian coffee and letting it out of the roaster about 30 seconds before the 2nd cracks. coaxing out some winey, cinnamon, orange, tropical fruit notes.
+This coffee was grown and processed by a single farmer growing a single varietal in the Huila region.
+I'm roasting it exactly like a natural process sundried Colombian coffee and letting it out of the roaster just barely out of the first cracks.
+Coaxing out some apple, winey, cinnamon, pomegranate, tropical fruit notes.
 It's much better than I thought it was going to be!
-I've had anaerobic coffees from a few other sources and been disappointed in them, but this one turned out well.
-It does not taste like a Colombia coffee.
-It is fruity, bright, and complex.
+I've had anaerobic coffees from a few other sources and been disappointed in them, but this one turned out perfectly.
+It does not have any of the vinegar or unpleasant tastes, but it also does not taste at all like a Colombia coffee.
+It's a fascinating coffee, and I do love it.

 - choosing a selection results in a full page refresh